resoai/TileBoard/README.md

    /* groupsAlign: Align groups HORIZONTALLY (default) or VERTICALLY */
    groupsAlign: GROUP_ALIGNS.HORIZONTALLY,

+   /* Called when connected to API and fetched the state.
+    * Can be called multiple times in case of reconnecting.
+    */
+   onReady: function () {},

    /* pages: A list of page objects.
 See documentation on Pages below */
    pages: [],
    /* events: A list of events.
 See documentation on Events below */